Infectious Diseases

 Symptoms

-Most acute infections cause few or no symptoms, but when present they may include:
+Most acute infections—especially in children—cause few or no symptoms.
+When symptoms do occur, they may include:

-Chronic hepatitis B is often silent until advanced liver disease develops.
+Chronic hepatitis B is often silent until severe liver damage emerges.

 Diagnosis